schoolofdata-ch/schoolofdata-ch.github.io/_posts/2018-04-05-April-VR-AR.md

 ---

 # VR+AR workshop at E-0010
-> After a Ski break, the Bern exclusive event featuring new and award-winning short films presented in Virtual Reality (VR) by We Are Cinema will take place again at Effinger in the newly launched E-0010.space.
-We would like to run a one-day introductory workshop in August about content creation for Virtual and Augmented Reality, in collaboration with We Are Cinema, SUPSI, AugmentIT, and other groups interested in these new media.
+> After a break, the Bern exclusive event featuring new and award-winning short films presented in Virtual Reality (VR) by We Are Cinema will take place again at the [E-0010 space](https://www.effinger.ch/raeume/zweites-ug/).
+We plan to run a one-day introductory workshop in August about content creation for Virtual and Augmented Reality, in collaboration with partnering institutions interested in these new media.
 **We encourage everyone to attend, there are no specific skill requirements**, though some experience with 2D illustration or 3D modelling tools would be an asset.

 <table>